halcyonnouveau/estoult/docs/getting_started.rst

 This defines the schema from the database that this schema maps to.
 In this case, we're saying that the ``Author`` schema maps to the ``authors`` table in the database, and the ``id``, ``first_name`` and ``last_name`` are fields in that table.

-**Note:** It is good practice to have your database table be named plural but schema as singular.
+**Note:** It is good practice to have your database table be named as a plural noun but schema as a singular noun.

 Inserting and updating data
 ---------------------------